We're Here To Help

 Pick and Pack

-When you give advance notice of incoming merchandise, you will tell Shipwire that you are sending 8 single bottles, and 2 cartons of four.
+When you give advance notice of incoming merchandise, you will tell Shipwire that you are sending 8 single teddy bears, and 2 Inner Packs of four teddy bears.

 SKU Quantity Type Description